Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## UNION

-1. Left align the `union` or `union all` keyword
+1. Left align the `union` or `union all` keyword.
-1. Place empty lines before and after the `union` keyword
+1. Place empty lines before and after the `union` keyword.
-1. Add comments to describe the select statements
+1. Use comments to describe the select statements.

 ### Example UNION ALL